 Does the work address your research topic in-depth?
 Is it aimed at an appropriate audience e.g. academics?
 Have you searched across a range of information to determine that this source is the most suitable to select for your work?
 If you answer no to any of the above, then even if the resource is good quality, it may not be for you.

-Sometimes it's not so clear cut whether an information resource is good or bad to use, so remember to look at all the criteria before making a decision.
+Remember to look at all the criteria before making a decision.